marjoleinF/gamtree/README.md

 ### Choosing and evaluating the spline basis

-As hinted at with the quote from Eilers and Marx (1996), choosing a good spline basis can be challenging.
+As hinted at with the quote from Eilers and Marx (1996) above, choosing a good spline basis can be challenging.
 It may be helpful to inspecting the spline bases that were set up to determine, e.g., whether the bases have optimal resolution and spacing in specific areas of interest.

 The spline basis can be extracted from the fitted tree as follows: